gurubamal/success_taste/README.md

 > Vagrant, VirtualBox, and git should be pre-installed (restart device once after virtual box install)

 > It is expected that you are connected to internet
-> On Windows, You can use Git bash and run below command:
+> On Windows, You can use Git bash and run below commands:

 		vagrant plugin update

 		vagrant plugin install vagrant-vbguest

 > Run the all the commands from success_taste Directory (clone it using: git clone https://github.com/gurubamal/success_taste.git)